 Maya Health Toolkit

-Pastoral Maya Inc. and the Maya Heritage Community Project at Kennesaw State University conducted national focus groups to develop a network of trained Maya language interpreters and a toolkit for health and mental health care providers.
+Maya Children USA Inc. and the Maya Heritage Community Project at Kennesaw State University conducted national focus groups to develop a network of trained Maya language interpreters and a toolkit for health and mental health care providers.

 The objectives of this toolkit have been to identify the major healthcare barriers between Maya and medical professionals, and to create a variety of resources to bridge gaps in communication.
 Our philosophy and our vision demanded that we recognize Maya knowledge and beliefs in order to better understand the Maya and obtain true trust.
 Dozens of Maya in the United States gave us information and advice in the construction of this toolkit.
 Maya have long traditions of medical practices and beliefs, and understanding and appreciating their views and their holistic health beliefs will help promote a healthcare environment unobstructed by cultural differences.